 At first in “Driveways,” it doesn’t seem like that feeling will extend to Cody (Lucas Jaye) and his mother Cathy (Hong Chau) when they drive into the suburbs in “Driveways,” with the nine-year-old unhappy that he’s been uprooted to spend his break from school helping to clear out the house of his late aunt.
 However, a thaw sets in as Cody begins to bond with his new next door neighbor Del (Brian Dennehy), similarly stranded with little to do besides head to play bingo at the local VFW Hall in his golden years, and while there’s plenty of warmth generated between the two as a friendship develops, Ahn helps it along by getting just right how the summer sun can wrap itself around you the closer you get to the Eastern seaboard as it begins to gain a grip on Cody.

 Although a world away thematically and geographically from his debut film “Spa Night,” it’s not unlike the way in which Ahn rendered the sensation of dew on the skin rearranging the neurons inside the head of the teenage protagonist as the steamrooms of Koreatown in Los Angeles captured his imagination, and with just two films, he’s instilled the confidence in the audience that every image you’re seeing has seared itself into the memories of his characters for life, and more excitingly, that you’re privy to a formative moment without ever seeming as if time has stopped or started for the purposes of a story.
-Drawing upon an exquisite script from Hannah Bos and Paul Thureen, the director may have initially found himself at an unfamiliar distance from “Driveways” in its setting, yet closes the gap in making the experience of it so tactile emotionally as the characters of all ages grow and with the film continuing on its travels to the Seattle Film Festival this week, Ahn spoke about how he felt right at home on his second feature.
+Drawing upon an exquisite script from Hannah Bos and Paul Thureen, the director may have initially found himself at an unfamiliar distance from “Driveways” in its setting, yet closes the gap in making the experience of it so tactile emotionally as the characters of all ages grow and with the film now being released, Ahn spoke about how he felt right at home on his second feature.

 How did this come about?